ahkohd/tauri-nspanel/README.md

 # tauri-nspanel

 Create macOS panels for your Tauri app.
-Convert a regular window into a panel, or create new panels with the panel builder.
+Convert a regular window into a panel, or configure a new window with the panel builder.

+> **Note**: For the previous version, see the [v2 branch](https://github.com/ahkohd/tauri-nspanel/tree/v2).

 ## What are panels?